abhi-mahule/shopify-create-order/README.md

 ## Notes

 - The script creates a paid order
-- The order is tagged with "API" and "Automated Order"
 - Only products with available inventory will be considered
 - The script handles error cases and provides informative error messages